HariSekhon/lib/README.md

 make test
 ```

-Continuous Integration is run on this repo to build and unit test it (Test::More).
+Continuous Integration is run on this repo to build and unit test it (Test::More, almost 800 unit tests).

 #### Configuration ####